Smart Camera Security

 So the first rule of connected camera security is to skip the cheap junk.
 It’s just not worth the risk, and they won’t last anyway.
 Go for a name brand platform that offers automatic updates and strong encryption.

 The second rule is to employ a basic security premise to protect your home network.
-Whenever possible, connected devices should be set up on a seperate network to your main devices (your phones, tablets, computers and such).
-Any decent router will have a guest network feature, which creates a seperate wireless network that your untrusted devices can use to access the internet without getting any access to your other stuff.
+Whenever possible, connected devices should be set up on a separate network to your main devices (your phones, tablets, computers and such).
+Any decent router will have a guest network feature, which creates a separate wireless network that your untrusted devices can use to access the internet without getting any access to your other stuff.

 In most cases, smart cameras will use their own cloud service to talk to your phone app, which means there is no direct connection with the camera once they are set up.
 This makes using a guest network ideal.
 It keeps them off your main network, but still enables full use of the cameras features.
 This way, if there is a vulnerability in the camera, they cannot be used to get access to anything important.